Car Enthusiasm

 Birth of the automobile and early motoring culture

 Enthusiasm for the automobile is almost exactly as old as the automobile itself.
 The German engineer Karl Benz patented the Patent-Motorwagen on 29 January 1886, widely regarded as the first practical automobile, and Bertha Benz's 1888 long-distance drive from Mannheim to Pforzheim helped prove the machine's promise.
-As cars spread, and especially after the Ford Model T (introduced 1908) and Ford's moving assembly line (1913) made ownership affordable, driving quickly became both a pastime and a sport.
-Organised motoring culture took shape early: automobile clubs, the first city-to-city races of the 1890s, and pioneering events such as the Indianapolis 500 (first run 1911) and the 24 Hours of Le Mans (1923) gave fans heroes, machines, and a shared calendar.
+Ownership broadened fast once the Ford Model T arrived in 1908 and Ford's moving assembly line (1913) drove down the price, turning driving into both a pastime and a sport.

 The post-war enthusiast identity

 The decades after the Second World War cemented the modern enthusiast identity.
 Affordable cars, surplus military mechanical know-how, and a booming economy produced the American hot-rod and custom-car scenes, the muscle-car era, and parallel tuning cultures worldwide.
-Print magazines, and later television programmes and online video, built a vast popular media around cars-a development surveyed in the history of car culture.
+Print magazines, and later television programmes and online video, built a vast popular media around cars, a development surveyed in the history of car culture.
 Motorsport's global television audience turned car fandom into a recognisable mainstream subculture rather than a niche pursuit.

 Naming the fan